tensorus/tensorus/docs/installation.md

 *   `TENSORUS_POSTGRES_DSN`: Alternative DSN connection string for PostgreSQL.
 *   `TENSORUS_VALID_API_KEYS`: Comma-separated list of valid API keys for write operations (e.g., `key1,key2,anotherkey`).
 If empty or not set, write operations requiring API keys will be inaccessible.
 *   `TENSORUS_API_KEY_HEADER_NAME`: HTTP header name for the API key (default: `X-API-KEY`).
+*   `TENSORUS_MINIMAL_IMPORT`: Set to any value to skip importing the optional `tensorus-models` package for a lightweight installation.

 ### JWT Authentication (Conceptual - For Future Use)
 *   `TENSORUS_AUTH_JWT_ENABLED`: `True` or `False` (default `False`).